In Need of a Dog Bite Lawyer?

-Despite the fact that the dog might not have the intention to hurt you, bites do occur more frequently than you think.
+Even though the dog might not have the intention to hurt you, bites do occur more frequently than you think.

 Is It True That A Dog With A History of Biting Has a Higher Tendency to Bite Again?

 The short answer is YES.
-According to US Dog Behavior, and their studies of tracking the frequency of Dog Bites incidents, the dog’s tendency to bite again substantially increases after each bite.
+According to US Dog Behavior, and their studies of tracking the frequency of Dog bite incidents, the dog’s tendency to bite again substantially increases after each bite.
 Some of their studies revealed the following stats:

 Day 1, first bite